 RH Insurance policies are non-participating, which means no dividends are paid to the insured for cash value policies.
 Policyholders pay premiums in exchange for a tax-free death benefit for their loved ones if they die while the policy is in force.

 S-DVI is generally affordable because the face value is lower.
-Policygenius experts recommend enough life insurance to cover your financial obligations and outstanding debts, which is generally 10-15 times your income.
+Policygenius experts recommend enough life insurance to cover your financial obligations and outstanding debts, which is generally 10 to 15 times your income.
 However, veterans who are older or retired probably do not need as much life insurance.

 Take a look at the VA’s most recent guide to premium rates for S-DVI.
 Each plan of insurance has a different cost.
 Your rates will depend on how much life insurance you want, your age, and which plan you choose.
 For example, a 51-year-old veteran seeking $10,000 of coverage can expect to pay $25.70 per month.